 I love the way my body feels when I laugh.
-Laughter makes my body feel filled up in a way that has nothing to do with food or body weight or anxiety.
+Laughter makes my body feel filled up in a way that has nothing to do with food, body weight, or anxiety.

 My body conceived, grew, birthed, and nursed a child.

 I can sink into a hot bath and notice my muscles relaxing.
 I love the feeling of easing my muscles and slowing my breaths in warm water.

 Singing happens with my whole body.
 My mouth, my throat, my lungs, my head, my legs, my ears.
 Singing loudly makes my body feel awake, energized, and empowered.

 A good novel or movie can transport my body to some other place entirely.
 Sometimes it feels wonderful to allow my body to try on different stories.